demml/opsml/docs/docs/engineering/server.md

-# `Opsml` Server Setup
+# `OpsML` Server Setup

-In addition to using `Opsml` as a stand-alone python package, it can also be used as a server (`FastApi`) providing a proxy interface between data scientists and backend infrastructure (**recommended approach**).
-What this means for **data scientists**, is that they can use `Opsml` as they normally would without having to set any credentials apart from the http proxy uri.
+In addition to using `OpsML` as a stand-alone python package, it can also be used as a server (`FastApi`) providing a proxy interface between data scientists and backend infrastructure (**recommended approach**).
+What this means for **data scientists**, is that they can use `OpsML` as they normally would without having to set any credentials apart from the http proxy uri.
 For **engineers**, this means that they can control the infrastucture, databases, and overall server setup based on their specifications and security requirements.
 More on this can be found [here](../engineering/ownership.md)

 ## Registry Architecture